1. StreamsHub Console overview

 If you use your own Strimzi deployment, verify the configuration by comparing it with the example deployment files provided with the console.

-resource used to install the cluster must be configured with the following:
+For each Kafka cluster, the Kafka resource used to install the cluster must be configured with the following:

 Sufficient authorization for the console to connect